Nanofus/novel.js/DOCUMENTATION.md

 - `text` - Required (not enforced).
 The scene's text.
 Can be formatted using html and Novel.js's own tags.
 The text can be a simple string, or an array of strings.
 If it is an array, each of the array items gets surrounded by paragraph tags (`<p></p>`).
 This makes formatting long text easier.
 - `style` - The scene's style.
 Adds a html class that can be styled in `skin.css` to give different looks to different scenes.
 - `inventoryHidden` - If defined and set to true, the inventory is not shown in this scene.
+- `choicesHidden` - If defined and set to true, the choices in this scene are hidden from the user.
+Keyboard input still works.
 - `changeInventory` - Change the current inventory.
 Takes an index.
 The default inventory is `0`.
 This is parsed before any other item-related commands, so they affect the new inventory.
 - `addItem` - Add items to the player's inventory upon entering the scene.
 - `removeItem` - Remove items from the player's inventory upon entering the scene.